microsoft/azure-pipelines-yaml/design/environment.md

 ### Environment with a single resource

-In the context of a `deployment` job, when the associated `environment` has a single WebApp, Providing just the task and app name should suffice.
+In the context of a `deployment` job, when the associated `environment` has a single namespace, Providing just the task and app name should suffice.
 Information about the namespace, service connection are optional.

 For example as below